 Lodging Tax Grants

 The Lodging Tax Grant Program awards funds to special events, festivals and programs that demonstrate the ability to attract visitors from over 50 miles away and generate overnight stays.
 The primary goal of the Grant Program is to support events and activities that showcase the City’s best assets and inspiring guests to return to Renton time and time again.
-The application for 2023 will open in July for organizations interested in applying for lodging tax-funded grants to support projects that encourage tourism and cultural activities in Renton.
+The application for 2024 is now open for organizations interested in applying for lodging tax-funded grants to support projects that encourage tourism and cultural activities in Renton.

 City of Renton’s Lodging Tax Fund